ShreedharYashoda/SpringBoot_JDBC_MySQL/README.md

 # SpringBoot_JDBC_MySQL

-This is sample webapp project where MySQL DB is connected using JDBC Api.
+This is sample webapp built using SpringBoot framework where MySQL DB is connected using JDBC Api.